National AMR Strategy

 - ensure continued availability of effective antimicrobials.

-The strategy groups actions to reduce AMR under seven key objectives.
+The strategy groups actions to reduce AMR under 7 key objectives.
 Although the strategy refers to the broader term antimicrobial resistance, it focuses on antibiotic resistance as the area of greatest concern.

 The National AMR Strategy – 2020 and Beyond builds on Australia’s first National Antimicrobial Resistance (AMR) Strategy 2015–2019 which was released in June 2015.